Andrea del Verrocchio: Sculpture

-In the early 1470s he made a voyage to Rome, while in 1474 he executed the Forteguerri monument for the Cathedral of Pistoia, which he left unfinished.
+In the early 1470s he made a voyage to Rome, where he made a relief for the Funerary Monument of Francesca Tornabuoni for Santa Maria sopra Minerva (now in the Bargello).
+In 1474 he executed the Funerary Monument to Cardinal Niccolo Forteguerri for the Cathedral of Pistoia, which he left unfinished.

-A bronze statue of David was commissioned by Piero de'Medici.
+A bronze statue of David was commissioned by Piero de' Medici.
 On grounds of style and technique it was dated by Butterfield to the mid-1460s; he considered it a masterpiece of Verrocchio's early career.
 It was purchased by the Signoria of Florence from Piero's heirs Lorenzo and Giuliano de' Medici in 1476 and is now at the Bargello in Florence.
 Verrocchio's David is a young lad, modestly clad, contrasting with Donatello's provocative David.
-For this figure, the Master is purported to have used the young Leonardo, a newcomer to his workshop, as his model.
+For this figure, the master is purported to have used the young Leonardo, a newcomer to his workshop, as his model.

-At a date unknown (suggestions range from 1465 to 1480: Pope-Hennessy said about 1470) he finished in bronze a Putto (winged boy) with Dolphin, originally intended for a fountain in the Medici villa of Careggi and later brought to Florence for a fountain in the Palazzo della Signoria by the Grand Duke Cosimo de' Medici.
+At a date unknown (suggestions range from 1465 to 1480: Pope-Hennessy said about 1470) he finished in bronze a Putto with Dolphin, originally intended for a fountain in the Medici villa of Careggi and later brought to Florence for a fountain in the Palazzo della Signoria by the Grand Duke Cosimo de' Medici.
 It was replaced with a copy by Bruno Bearzi and since 1959 has been kept in a room in the Palazzo Vecchio.

-The marble bust of a lady with a bunch of flowers (Dama col mazzolino) in the Bargello at Florence is probably from the later 1470s.
+The marble bust of a Lady with a Bunch of Flowers (Dama col mazzolino) at the Bargello is probably from the later 1470s.
 The identity of the lady is unknown.

-The relief for the funerary monument of Francesca Tornabuoni for Santa Maria sopra Minerva in Rome is also now in the Bargello at Florence.
-Verrocchio had been at work in the Funerary Monument to Cardinal Niccolo Forteguerri, Pistoia, when he departed for Venice in 1483.